fhirbase/fhirbase-plv8/README.md

 Copyright © 2014 health samurai.

-FHIRbase is released under the terms of the MIT License.
+fhirbase is released under the terms of the MIT License.